Elementary School

 In Writing Workshop, fourth grade students gain independence by using checklists and rubrics for editing and self-assessing their own work.
 They incorporate sensory details, vary their sentence structure, and learn to convey information by expressing a meaningful message.
 Students learn standard conventions of English language and grammar and strive to incorporate it into their writing.
 Students use various reference materials and begin to quote, paraphrase, and cite their sources appropriately.
 Additionally, students orally deliver narrative and persuasive presentations that allow them to showcase their well-organized bodies of work while practicing their public speaking skills.
 Students write realistic fiction, personal and persuasive essays, non-fiction research reports focusing on California history, and literary essays.

 In word work, students study the etymology of words with a focus on roots and derivations.
 Students learn synonyms and antonyms and understand greater nuances with respect to idioms and expressions.
-By utilizing the Word Wisdom program, students receive robust and explicit vocabulary instruction, which strengthens their literacy skills.
+Students receive robust and explicit vocabulary instruction which strengthens their literacy skills.

 Fifth Grade